Questions and Answers

-Decades of mind-body research focused on the day-to-day stress and emotional distress we experience has led to little progress in understanding or treating hypertension, and for that matter, many other conditions as well.
-I am most focused on our most powerful emotions, often from the past, which ironically, many are completely unaware of by virtue of having repressed those emotions.
-See my new book IHidden Within Us.
+Decades of mind-body research focused on the day-to-day stress and emotional distress we experience have led to little progress in understanding or treating hypertension, and for that matter, many other conditions as well.
+I am most focused on our most powerful emotions, often related to events from the past, which ironically, many are completely unaware of by virtue of having repressed those emotions.
+See my new book Hidden Within Us.

 - Are there medical conditions that are linked to a history of abuse or trauma?